AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 Click the hamburger icon to see the following result:

-{% include img.html src: "step7.png", alt: "Navigation menu in its opened state, with links visible below the navigation bar" %}
+{% include img.html src: "step7.png", alt: "Navigation menu in its opened state, with links visible below the navigation bar against a semi-transparent background" %}

 The container for the navigation links is an unordered list: